chesslablab/chess-data/README.md

 #### `load.sh`

+Load STR tag pairs and movetexts from multiple PGN files:

 	bash/load.sh
 	This will load all PGN files stored in the data folder.
 Are you sure to continue? (y|n) y